mberkeland/MarkdownTest/README.md

 We now have “message[0]” with what the first speaker said, “message[1]” with what the second speaker said, etc.

 And that’s it!
 We can send these messages back to the GUI, for it to display as appropriate.

+Now you can have a room system that takes meeting notes and handles multiple speakers, even if they are in the same room!

+[Click here](https://vids.vonage.com/Vonage_Deepgram.mp4) to see a video of this demo in action!

+You can also request a personal demo from one of our experts here!